Privacy & Security

 Browser or Device Information: Certain information is collected by most browsers or automatically through your device, such as your Media Access Control (MAC) address, computer type (Windows or Mac), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version, and the name and version of the Services (such as the Application) you are using.
 We use this information to ensure that the Services function properly.

 IP Address: Your IP address is a number that is automatically assigned to your computer by your Internet Service Provider.
-An IP address may be identified and logged automatically in our server log files whenever a user accesses the Services, along with the time of the visit and the page(s) visited.
-Collecting IP addresses is standard practice and is done automatically by many websites, applications and other services.
-We use IP addresses for purposes such as calculating usage levels, helping diagnose server problems, administering the Services, for analytics purposes, and to deliver personalized advertisements.
-For advertising and analytics purposes, we may share your IP address with third-party advertising partners.
+An IP address may be identified and logged automatically in our server log files whenever a customer logs in to internet banking, along with the time of the visit and the services used.
+We use IP addresses of our customers using transactional services for purposes such as identifying the general location of the user, noting any changes to the customer’s IP address for identification and security purposes, calculating usage levels, helping diagnose server problems, and for administering the Services.
+We do not collect IP addresses for website visitors who do not log into online banking.

 In addition, Exchange Bank is not responsible for the information collection, use and disclosure practices (including the data security practices) of other organizations, such as Facebook, Apple, Google, Microsoft or any other app developer or provider, social media platform provider, operating system provider, wireless service provider or device manufacturer.